joemasilotti/bridge-components/components/menu/README.md

 Adds a native button to the navigation bar that, when tapped, renders a native menu powered by `UIMenu` on iOS and `DropdownMenu` on Android.

-When the native menu item is tapped, the corresponding HTML element will be clicked.
+When a native menu item is tapped, the corresponding HTML element will be clicked.

 ![Menu Component examples](screenshot.png)